-"Every one shall answer these three questions: How hast thou entered?
+'Everyone shall answer these three questions: How hast thou entered?
 How hast thou wrought?
-How hast thou lived? and if he can assoile these, and hath laud therein, he may be raised, and honoured, and rewarded."-ANCIENT MS.
+How hast thou lived? and if he can assoile these, and hath laud therein, he may be raised, and honoured, and rewarded.'-ANGIENT MS.

-THE Fellow-Craft who is duly qualified by time, on presenting himself as a candidate for the Third Degree, has to submit himself to an examination of his qualifications as a Craftsman, which examination proving satisfactory, he is duly admitted as a Master Mason.
+THE Fellow-Craft who is duly qualified by time, on presenting himself as a candidate for the Third Degree, has to submit himself to an examination of his qualifications as a Craftsman, which examination proving satisfactory, he is duly admitted as a Master Mason; just as the Apprentice was duly examined to test his qualification for that of the Fellow-Craft.
+This custom (which is universal in Lodges) is simply another form of the examinations in operative days, when essays were given those desirous of being 'passed,' so as to test their efficiency as Masons.

 In this degree, which is the perfection of symbolic or ancient Craft Masonry, the purest truths are unveiled amid the most awful ceremonies.
-Hutchinson says, "The Master Mason represents a man under the Christian doctrine, saved from the grave of iniquity, and raised to the faith of salvation."
-The Third Degree, when taken into connexion with the other two, proves that Freemasonry embraces a fund of information, that not only tends to modify the manners and disposition of mankind in this world, but possesses a direct influence on their preparation for the world beyond the grave.
+Hutchinson says, 'The Master Mason represents a man under the Christian doctrine, saved from the grave of iniquity, and raised to the faith of salvation.'
+The Third Degree, when taken into connection with the other two, proves that Freemasonry embraces a fund of information, that not only tends to modify the manners and disposition of mankind in this world, but possesses a direct influence on their preparation for the world beyond the grave.

-In treating with propriety on any subject, it is necessary to observe a regular course.
+In treating with propriety on any subject, it is neces-

+sary to observe a regular course.
 In the former degrees we have recapitulated the contents of the several sections rather fully, as the making them known violates no rule of the Order; but the sections in this degree embody the most important points of the institution, and hence must be concealed from the outer world.